Tristyn Bailey Was Stabbed 114 Times by Her 14-Year-Old Alleged Killer

-The new allegations surrounding the 13-year-old's murder were revealed in a Tuesday news conference, and in response, on Friday morning, Judge Howard M. Maltz upgraded charges against Aiden Fucci, who had been a schoolmate in the grade above her at the Patriot Oaks Academy.
+The new allegations surrounding the 13-year-old's murder were revealed in a news conference last week.
+Last week, Judge Howard M. Maltz upgraded charges against Fucci, who was in the grade above Bailey at the Patriot Oaks Academy.

-The eighth grader, who is the sole suspect, is now being charged as an adult, and was transported to the Duval County jail Friday morning because the local St. Johns County’s jail does not have a juvenile wing, WJXT reported.
+He had previously been charged with second-degree murder and was being held in juvenile detention.

 "It was not only appropriate to charge the defendant as an adult, but it was really the only choice that we can make," Larizza said, according to WJXT.
 "It's clear that he was considering a homicide."